rhatdan/buildah/docs/buildah-bud.md

 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m`(megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `64m`.

-**--signature-policy** *signaturepolicy*

-Pathname of a signature policy file to use.
-It is not recommended that this option be used, as the default behavior of using the system-wide default policy (frequently */etc/containers/policy.json*) is most often preferred.

 **--squash**

 Squash all of the new image's layers (including those inherited from a base image) into a single new layer.